Does My Pool Need Calcium? Complete Hardness Guide

 Why Your Pool Needs Calcium

-Yes, your pool absolutely needs calcium hardness in the water.
+Nine times out of ten, when pool owners report cloudy water, etched plaster, or corroded equipment, the culprit is improper calcium hardness levels.
 Calcium hardness (CH) is one of the essential water chemistry parameters that protects your pool surfaces, equipment, and helps maintain proper water balance.
 Without adequate calcium levels, your pool water becomes aggressive and will literally dissolve calcium from whatever surfaces it touches.

 Think of calcium hardness as a protective buffer.
 When water has sufficient dissolved calcium, it won't seek out more calcium from your pool's plaster, tile grout, or equipment components.
 However, when calcium levels are too low, the water becomes "hungry" for calcium and will extract it from any available source, causing permanent damage.